anteo/echopen/README.md

 The same `Add` function for attaching routes to the group is provided on the GroupWrapper, and convenience methods for `CONNECT`, `DELETE`, `GET`, `HEAD`, `OPTIONS`, `PATCH`, `POST`, `PUT`, and `TRACE` follow the same function signature, minus the method.

+Groups can also be created under other groups, as well as from the top level engine.

 ## Configuration Functions

 - `WithGroupMiddlewares` - Provides a list of middlewares that will be passed to the underlying `echo.Group()` call.